MusicPlayerDaemon/mpc/doc/index.rst

  (i.e. excluding).
 START and END may be omitted, making the range open to that end.
 Indexes start with zero.

+.. option:: --with-prio

+ Show only songs that have a non-zero priority.

 .. option:: -q, --quiet, --no-status

  Prevents the current song status from being printed on completion of